FrameworkComputer/ExpansionBay/README.md

  and electrical specifications for the cards that can go in the Shell.
  2. Graphics Module - This module is thicker and deeper, and contains a GPU card along with the heatsink for it.

-**Warning**: the documentation here is pretty early, so there may be minor adjustments in the mechanical or electrical designs before the Framework Laptop 16 launches.
-We'll let you know when the design is locked for production.

 ## Custom mechanical parts